POOJASRI10/Custom-Document-Search-Engine/README.md

 - Each document is converted into a numerical vector
-- Each value represents the importance of a word in that document TF-IDF = TF × IDF
+- Each value represents the importance of a word in that document
+Formula: TF-IDF = TF × IDF

 7. Query Processing

 When a user enters a query:
 - The query is preprocessed using the same steps as documents
 - It is converted into a TF-IDF vector using the same vocabulary